sairamaditya/personal-project-worklog/homelab/readme.md

 3. Wait until the flashing and verification completes successfully.
 4. Eject the USB drive from Finder, then physically unplug it.

+This did not work so used windows, steps are provided below

 ### 2.4 Handling Etcher stuck around ~48%

 If Etcher appears stuck at ~48%: